fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Triple Break Loops

 This is THE Allen Snider combo.
 Easily converts from any move that super cancels and repeated as long as you have the meter.
 Also gives you an oppurtunity to figure out what Allen is actually shouting (Four Two Kick?
-Fortune Break?)
+Fortune Break?).
+You can potentially squeeze more damage out by getting clean hits of Justice Fist, but really, it's best to make sure the combo is finished.

 !!! quote "Whatever > Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"
     As mentioned early, this is the basic Triple Break loop.
 Will work anywhere on the screen and deal roughly 40% damage.